pubnub/pubnub-api/README.md

 - Optimized for Mobile and Web - iPhone, Android, Chrome, Firefox, IE and more.

 PubNub is a client-to-client push service in the cloud.
-Connect Everything to Everything; literlally!
+Connect Everything to Everything; literally!
 This is a cloud-based service for broadcasting Real-time messages to millions of web and mobile clients simultaneously.